-The ECB framework sets out certain parameters (such as minimum average maturity, permitted end-uses and all-in-cost ceiling) all of which are required to be complied with in order to raise an ECB.
+The ECB framework sets out certain parameters (such as minimum average maturity, permittedend-uses and allin-cost ceiling) all of which are required to be complied with in order to raise an ECB.

-Indian entities, which are eligible to receive FDI, can receive ECB either in any freely convertible foreign currency or India currency, subject to certain conditions.
-As in case of FDI, ECB can be raised either under the automatic route or the approval route.
+Indian entities, which are eligible to receive FDI, can receive ECB either in any freely convertible foreign currency or Indian currency, subject to certain conditions.
+As in the case of FDI, ECB can be raised either under the automatic route or the approval route.